mengqingchao2012/LeetCode-go-1/Solution/n0378-Kth-Smallest-Element-in-a-Sorted-Matrix/README.md

-# Kth Smallest Element in a Sorted Matrix
+# 378.Kth Smallest Element in a Sorted Matrix

 ## Problem